 You may feel tired but have trouble falling asleep.
 Try to relax before bed.
 Do a few stretching exercises.
 Read for a while.
 Also, avoid caffeine for at least a few hours before bedtime.

 You may notice an increased appetite.
 Many people who quit smoking gain a few pounds.
 To limit weight gain, try to watch what you eat.
 Cut back on fat in your diet.
 Snack on low-calorie foods, like fresh fruits and vegetables.
 Drink low-calorie liquids, especially water.
 Regular exercise can also help you stay fit.
 And remember: Your main goal is to be a nonsmoker.
 Stay focused on that goal.

-There are a number of products that can help you quit smoking including medications and nicotine replacement products.
-They are available over the counter or by prescription.
+There are a number of products that can help you quit smoking including medicines and nicotine replacement products.
+They are available over-the-counter or by prescription.
 Ask your healthcare provider if any of these could help you quit smoking.